BarisAlbayrakIEEE/cpp/README.md

 /// Followings are the key points for this library:
 ///     1.
 Class/function invariants and preconditions are analyzed in detail.
 ///        Header file docstrings decribe the class invariants
-///        and docstrings of some of the functions (e.g. Circle::Circle(Point3D thePoint0, Point3D thePoint1, Point3D thePoint2))
+///        and docstrings of some of the functions (e.g. Circle ctor with three points)
 ///        also describe the invariants and preconditions.
 ///        Exception definitions (and RAII) follow the invariants and preconditions.
 ///